MateVaradi/OscarPrediction/README.md

 `kill <PID>`to kill the process

+#### 5. Model development

-'+ you can play around with  `notebooks/model_development.ipynb` if you want to improve the models, try different hyperparameters, predictor sets, etc. Examples are provided in the notebook
+You can play around with  `notebooks/model_development.ipynb` if you want to improve the models, try different hyperparameters, predictor sets, etc. Examples are provided in the notebook

-#### 4. Dataset maintenance

-4.1 After the winners have been announced, add a *Winner* column in `oscardata_<year>_<category>.csv` for each category, marking the winners with a 1.

-4.2 Run `python merge_new_season_data.py --year <year>` to update the main datasets in `data/` with the results from the current year.

 ## References